snoryder8019/snoryder8019/README.md

 I have been a great leeader for my teams and employers.
 Covid put me into retirement, and coding was my way out.
 I began in July 2020

-I have began to understand Linux and Git over tha last few months.
+I have begun to understand Linux and Git over tha last few months.
 Here is my first real respository.
 I welcome community.